parthplc/ml-template/README.md

-# Knowledge Transfer for custom Cookie-cutter,Mlflow, Data versioning with DVC Git versioning,Python code linter flake8 and code formatting using Black
+# Knowledge Transfer for custom Cookie-cutter,Mlflow, Data versioning with DVC Git versioning,Drift detection using Alibi-detect,Model Explanability using SHAP,Python code linter flake8 and code formatting using Black

 -----------------------------------